nicholaswilde/recipes/docs/breads/no-knead-everything-bread.md

 ### Step 1

 Weigh your bread flour; or measure it by gently spooning it into a cup, then sweeping off any excess.
-Mix the cool water, instant yeast, salt, Everything Bagel Topping, and olive oil in a large bowl to make a sticky dough.
+Mix the cool water, instant yeast, salt, [Everything Bagel Topping][2], and olive oil in a large bowl to make a sticky dough.
 Or beat in a stand mixer for 3 minutes.

 ### Step 2